arcus/DART_analysis/README.md

 ## Findings

 Reports summarizing analysis and findings are in `reports/notebooks`.
+For each report, there is a `.Rmd` version of the file and a `.md` version.
+The `.md` version is the "rendered" report, designed to be easy to read and to display well on github; they generally omit the code necessary to produce figures, etc. in order to keep the output tidy.
+The `.Rmd` version is the "raw" file; if you want to see all of the code used to generate results and visualizations, that's the one you should look at.

-Here are a few good ones to start with if you want an overview:
+Here are a few good ones to start with if you want an overview of our findings so far:

 - [Report with figres etc. from our presentation at the R3ISE symposium, Nov 2023](reports/notebooks/R3ISE_symposium.md)
 - [Report with figres etc. our Rigor Champions Prize submission, Dec 2023](reports/notebooks/rigor_champions_impact.md)